conal/quotes/quotes.md

 "All things are difficult before they are easy." - Thomas Fuller

-"The single biggest problem with communication is the illusion that it has occurred" - George Bernard Shaw
+"The single biggest problem with communication is the illusion that it has occurred." - George Bernard Shaw

 "A 'No' uttered from the deepest conviction is better than a 'Yes' uttered to please, or worse, to avoid trouble." - Gandhi